srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 **Memory leak**:  objects no longer used, unable removed by garbage collector. cause OutOfMemoryError.
 Solution: Memory management tools

 ## Methods
-> lines of instruction inside a block with a name and arguement
+> block of code that perform specific task.
+> it has name,argument and return type

 pass by reference: done by passing object
 **var-arg** :  void methodname(int...a){//use as a[];}